rotationsymmetry/rotationsymmetry.github.io/_posts/2015-06-15-aws-quick-start.md

 Finally, you will run `chmod 400 sparkkeypair.pem` to ensure that only you have read access to the file, making it truly private.
 Otherwise, `ssh` will not recognize the priate key.

 All right, that is all you need to prepare for a Spark cluster in AWS.
-In the next post, I will go over the Spark EC2 script to really step the cluster.
+In the [next post](/2015/06/16/spark-ec2-script/), I will go over the Spark EC2 script to really step the cluster.
 Stay tuned.

 ![EC2](/images/aws/ec2.png)
-*EC2*